fac-14/KaMoSiMa/README.md

 1. `$ git clone https://github.com/fac-14/KaMoSiMa.git`
 2. `$ npm i`
-3. Create a config.env file in your project root containing a DATABASE_URL variable with a postgres:// URL to a local database
+3. Create a `config.env` file in your project root containing a DATABASE_URL variable with a postgres:// URL to a local database
+4. You'll also need to set a `JWT_SECRET` environment variable containing a sturdy, robust secret used for hashing the JWT cookies.
+Use your imagination - it only relates to your particular server :kiss:
-4. Build the database: `$ psql -f "db/db_build.sql" YOUR_DATABASE`
+5. Build the database: `$ psql -f "db/db_build.sql" YOUR_DATABASE`
-5. Run that thing:`$ npm start`
+6. Run that thing:`$ npm start`
-6. 🐶
+7. 🐶

 ## The brief :eyeglasses: